 The word "Kichadi" describes any dish whose base is rice and mung beans.
 Kichadi is made in infinite variations — for different tastes, and for different medicinal effects.
-This one is not only simple, but because of it’s delicious warmth and nourishment, remains my favorite, twenty years later.
-This recipe is extremely nourishing and soothing to fragile, dysfunctional digestive systems.
+This one is simple, and because of it’s delicious warmth and nourishing effects, it remains my favorite twenty years later.
+This recipe is extremely soothing and tonifying to fragile, dysfunctional digestive systems.
 It may be eaten daily and, if needed, more than once per day until the system is strong enough to handle other foods.

 This recipe uses white basmati rice, which is quite easy to digest, as well as having a high nutrient profile.
 For those familiar with Indian cooking, it will be noticed that it uses an exceptionally large amount of asafoetida.
 Rest assured that this potent spice does not overpower the dish at all.
 In fact, I have never been moved to alter the spices at all.